sohaveaniceday/wdi-project-1/README.md

 There was quite a lot of future features I intended to add to the game but couldn't due to the strict time constraints.
 If I had more time to work on the project I would add:

 * Further improve the animations and sounds of the game
-* I would really like to improve the mobile responsiveness
+* I would really like to improve the mobile and tablet responsiveness
-* More variety in troop types, battle map or gameplay in general
+* Refactor the code to make it more readable
-* Other game modes such as the Cooperative mode I started work towards
+* Other game modes such as human vs human player mode